mighdoll/thimbleberry/doc/Utilities.md

 for the browser.

 Note that the Thimbleberry utility modules are generally independent of each other.
-Feel free to pick and choose which ones are useful for you.
+Feel free to pick and choose the ones that are useful for you.

 You can see examples in the thimbleberry source of [shaders][], [app shaders][] and [shader tests][component-test] using most of the Thimbleberry utilities.